Background

 Tennessee built a broad coalition of faith leaders throughout the process of getting the amendment to the ballot.

 Initially, several legislators and the Tennessee Department of Corrections (TDOC) were concerned the amendment might disrupt or shut down prison work programs.
-The bill Sponsors worked closely with all parties to address their concerns and further strengthen legislative support for the amendment.
+The bill Sponsors worked closely with all parties to address their concerns and strengthen legislative support for the amendment.